From Mars to Atacama: The Future of Regenerative Travel

 But for most of us, it won’t be reached by rocket.

 The Atacama Desert is Earth’s closest analogue to Mars.
 Its salt flats, volcanic plateaus, and valleys of stone are so stark that NASA and the European Space Agency send rovers here before they ever touch Martian soil.
-Astronauts train on its barren ground.
+Astronauts trabin on its barren ground.
 Some pockets are so dry and salty that no microbial life has ever been found — a sterility that mirrors the very question scientists have asked for centuries: is Mars dead, or did it once breathe with life?

 In the heart of this otherworldly desert stands Nayara Alto Atacama, a lodge shaped from the terracotta cliffs of the Catarpe Valley.
 It feels less built than unearthed, as if it belongs to the landscape itself.
 Nights reveal the clearest skies on Earth, which can be seen with the help of our expert guides from our private observatory.